AcademySoftwareFoundation/openexr/README.md

 # Quick Start

-See the [technical documentation](https://openexr.readthedocs.io) for complete details, but to get started, the "hello, world" `.exr` writer program is:
+See the [technical documentation](https://openexr.readthedocs.io) for complete details, but to get started, the "hello, world" `.exr` writer program `writer.cpp` is:

     #include <ImfRgbaFile.h>
     #include <ImfArray.h>